openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 **A heroic name.** Be sure to check with your GM to see if he has any particular setting in mind.
 Phil the Fighter would feel quite out of place next to Therilas Windcaster and Gorion Skullcleaver.

 **Your race.** Your decision of race is limited only by your imagination, the setting, and the constraints provided by your GM.
 A typical fantasy campaign might feature dwarves, elves, halflings, celestials, and dragon-blooded.
 If you are playing in a futuristic space opera on the fringes of the galaxy, your GM might have several alien races to choose from.
-Some campaigns, such as mystery of Lovecraftian horror, might allow only for regular old humans.
+Some campaigns, such as a mystery of Lovecraftian horror, might allow only for regular old humans.
 Really, though, as long as it is approved by your GM, you can play anything you would like, whether that’s a psionic humanoid tiger, a 3-inch tall pixie, or anything in between.

 In Open Legend, races do not provide specific mechanical costs and benefits.
 Instead, you’ll have a chance to further define your character in the next step of character creation by choosing your perks and flaws.
 Some or all of your decisions at that stage may be influenced by your race, and you are encouraged to explain to the rest of your group how your race informs your choice of perks and flaws.
 For example, if you are playing the aforementioned psionic humanoid tiger, you might choose the *scent* perk to highlight your hunter’s bloodline and the *observant* perk to simulate your extrasensory perception.
 Likewise, you could select the *hot tempered* flaw to represent the savage animal that still lurks beneath your intelligent outer shell.